S-8-Console/S-8-Blog/_posts/2022-11-13-Taking-S-8-to-another-direction.md

 title: Taking S-8 to another direction
 date: 2022-11-12 16:47
 categories: [updates]
-tags: []
+tags: [updates]
 ---

 # Taking S-8 to another direction

-So lately I have been messing around with my dads old commadore 64.
+So lately I have been messing around with my dad's old Commadore 64.
 And I really liked playing around with it, making my own programs and programming in this relatively simple language.
-I think it provides this easily accessible escape from the real world as the commadore world is right in front of you.
+I think it provides this easily accessible escape from the real world as the Commadore world is right in front of you.

 I think I want to take S-8 in that direction, I want it to be your own little world where you can escape in.
 I want you to have full control over your system and feel like you progress by every program you make.
 I want the programs to be savable on permanent storage, and let you have full control over your 64x64 panel.